ipfs/community/js-project-guidelines.md

 $ dignified-release
 ```

-these can be setup in your package.json as npm scripts:
+If you prefer using npm scripts, you can set them up in your package.json:

 ```json
 {